UnravelSports/fast-forward/docs/providers/respovision.md

 - Native coordinates use bottom-left origin in meters (`sportec:event`/`respovision` coordinate system)
 - The `"respovision"` coordinate system name is an alias for `sportec:event`
 - Game ID is auto-generated from the filename pattern (`YYYYMMDD-xxx-xxx`)
-- Lazy loading is **not supported** because metadata is embedded in the tracking file (requires full parse)